Binary neutron star mergers as the source of the highest energy cosmic rays

 \section{Abstract}

 We propose that ultrahigh energy cosmic rays are produced in binary neutron star mergers.
-Interpreting the highest energy events as r-process nuclei eliminates the need for exotic sources, while the observed near-universal maximum rigidity of ultrahigh energy sources can be understood as due to the uniformity of jets generated by the gravitationally-driven dynamo, given the narrow range of total binary neutron star masses.
-We discuss evidence for this scenario, and its prediction of coincidences between neutrinos above 10 PeV and gravitational waves.
+This scenario can account for the heretofore inexplicable narrow rigidity range of UHECRs, because the jets of BNS mergers are generated by a gravitationally-driven dynamo and thus are nearly identical due to the narrow range of BNS masses.
+Observed UHECRs with energies well beyond 100 EeV can be explained as $r$-process nuclei, without invoking an exotic source class.
+Evidence for this mechanism, and its prediction of coincidences between neutrinos above 10 PeV and gravitational waves, are discussed.

 {\bf Introduction}\\ Major advances in ultrahigh energy cosmic ray (UHECR) observations in the past two decades have lead to a much better understanding of their spectrum and composition, but the central question remains: What are the systems responsible for accelerating cosmic rays to the highest observed energies?
-We argue here that two particularly puzzling features of the observations strongly suggest that extragalactic cosmic rays are produced in binary neutron star (BNS) mergers, with the highest energy events being r-process nuclei such as tellurium.
-This BNS-merger scenario explains all current observations, within present uncertainties, as we show.
+We argue here that two particularly puzzling features of the observations strongly suggest that extragalactic cosmic rays are produced in binary neutron star (BNS) mergers, with the very highest energy events originating as $r$-process nuclei such as tellurium.
+This BNS-merger scenario explains all current observations, within present uncertainties.
+We outline tests of the scenario.

-Options for UHECR sources are constrained by the observed rate and energetics, the spectrum and composition, inhomogeneities in arrival directions (dipole and higher multipoles and hotspots), and constraints from extremely high energy events such as the recent Amaterasu particle~\cite{TAamaterasu}.
-Additional crucial facts are that individual accelerators have a nearly universal maximum rigidity, which -- under the conventional assumption that the heaviest UHECRs are iron nuclei -- requires an entirely different source class to explain the highest energy events~\cite{TAamaterasu,ufAma23}.
+Options for UHECR sources are constrained by the observed rate and energetics, spectrum and composition, inhomogeneities in arrival directions (dipole and higher multipoles and hotspots), and by individual extremely high energy events such as the recent Amaterasu particle~\cite{TAamaterasu} and earlier Fly's Eye "OMG" event~\cite{FlysEye95}.
+Crucially, UHECR accelerators have an essentially universal maximum rigidity, $\mathcal{R}\equiv E/Ze$, where $E$ is energy and $Ze$ is charge.
+Furthermore, under the conventional assumption that the heaviest UHECRs are iron nuclei, an entirely different source class is required to explain the very highest energy events.
 After giving a brief overview, we review the constraints on UHECR sources and note why previously proposed source candidates are problematic in one way or another, motivating the need to seek new possibilities.
-We show that BNS-mergers can explain all of the observations as of now, and close with a discussion of tests and implications of this scenario.
+We show that BNS-mergers can explain all of the observations as of now.
+We close with a discussion of tests and implications of this scenario.